rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 ### The Cognitive Dissonance of the Secret Ballot

-The secret ballot is a security practice designed to solve the problem of widespread fraud or vote manipulation.
+The secret ballot is designed to solve the problem of widespread fraud or vote manipulation.
 It was employed across the US after vote-buying scandals in the 1888 election.

 For the secret ballot to be observed, voters vote privately in a public polling place.
 Voters should be confident they are not being observed filling out the ballots, nor that the ballots are observed in the process of casting.